Saturday 30 October, 12.15pm until 1.15pm, Courtyard Gallery

 |Dr James Panton|

-head of politics, Magdalen College School; associate lecturer in Social Sciences, The Open University
+head of politics, Magdalen College School, Oxford; associate lecturer in politics and philosophy, Open University; co-founder, Manifesto Club

 leader, Lambeth Council; councillor, Labour Party, Brixton Hill Ward

 adviser to local government; blogger, Guardian, Huffington Post; convenor, IOI Social Policy Forum.